-We’ve all been taking a little more time to wash our hands recently.
-If you’ve found yourself becoming more discerning about what you use to wash yours with, you’re not alone.
-However, the popularity of high-quality bar soap was already growing before the pandemic struck.
-“We’ve definitely seen more interest in recent months as people strip back to basics with beauty routines,” says Abi Buller, a writer at strategic foresight consultancy the Future Laboratory.
+Our relationship with handwashing has changed pretty dramatically over the past two years.
+If you’ve found yourself becoming more discerning about what you choose to wash with, you’re not alone.
+However, the popularity of high-quality bar soap was actually already growing before the pandemic struck.
+Since 2020, “we’ve definitely seen more interest as people strip back to basics with beauty routines,” says Abi Buller, a writer at the strategic-foresight consultancy the Future Laboratory.
 According to Buller, consumers are now “prioritising long-lasting, reliable products that appeal to both hygiene and sustainability concerns.”

 Best overall bar soap